-Automatic disqualification of a potential applicant is appropriate when the Vulnerable Sector Screening results indicate that the individual, as an adult, perpetrated any crime involving a child or a dependent adult, regardless of how long ago the incident occurred.
+Automatic disqualification of a potential Applicant/Registrant is appropriate when the Vulnerable Sector Screening results indicate that individual, as an adult, perpetrated any crime involving a child or a dependent adult, regardless of how long ago the incident occurred.

-Automatic disqualification of a potential applicant is appropriate when the Vulnerable Sector Screening results indicate that the applicant, as an adult, perpetrated any violent crime regardless of how long ago the incident occurred.
+Automatic disqualification of a potential Applicant/Registrant is appropriate when the Vulnerable Sector Screening results indicate the Applicant/Registrant, as an adult, perpetrated any violent crime regardless of how long ago the incident occurred.

-Disqualification for all other offences is to be discretionary when the Vulnerable Sector Screening results indicate that the applicant, as an adult, perpetrated a non-violent offence(s) within 5 years of the date of application.
-An applicant must satisfy a minimum waiting period of 5 years before he/she becomes eligible to apply to the College regardless of the offence(s) committed, and this waiting period will be deemed as an acceptable window of time for exclusion of the offence(s).
-The waiting period is designed to afford the applicant a reasonable period of time in which to demonstrate an ability to lead a responsible, productive and law-abiding life.
+Disqualification for all other offences is to be discretionary when the Vulnerable Sector Screening results indicate the Applicant/Registrant, as an adult, perpetrated a non-violent offence(s) within 5 years of the date of application.
+An applicant must satisfy a minimum waiting period of 5 years before becoming eligible to apply to the College regardless of the offence(s) committed, and this waiting period will be deemed as an acceptable window of time for exclusion of the offence(s).
+The waiting period is designed to afford the Applicant a reasonable period of time in which to demonstrate an ability to lead a responsible, productive and law-abiding life.
 The offence(s) will be evaluated on the basis of consultation with appropriate professionals, if applicable, and the following factors:

-- The relationship between the offence(s) and the type of employment or service that the applicant will provide.
-The offence(s) on the record may or may not have direct bearing on the CVRP designation or may be unrelated.
+- The relationship between the offence(s) and the type of employment or service that the Applicant/Registrant will provide.
+The offence(s) on the record may or may not have direct bearing on the credential or may be unrelated.

-- The applicant’s employment and/or avocational/volunteer history after the offence(s) to determine if the applicant is leading a responsible, productive, and law-abiding life.
+- The Applicant’s/Registrant’s employment and/or avocational/volunteer history after the offence(s) to determine if the applicant is leading a responsible, productive, and law-abiding life.

-- The applicant’s efforts and success at rehabilitation.
+- The Applicant’s/Registrant’s efforts and success at rehabilitation.

 - The circumstances and/or factors indicating if the offence(s) is/are likely to be repeated.